l3nz/whaleware/examples/queuemetrics/README.md

 - `firstboot` - This script is run only on the first boot and is meant to configure the data directories.
 In our case, not only it creates data directories, but it starts MySQL in order to pre-load the default database.
 - `warmup` - just waits a few seconds so we can be sure that Tomcat is up and running
-- `monitor` - we call a specific URL to make sure WombatDialer is running.
-WombatDialer has an embedded health service that checks everything is okay and returns the code "WBTUP" if all is in order.
+- `monitor` - we call a specific URL to make sure QueueMetrics is running.
+QueueMetrics has an embedded health service that checks everything is okay and returns the code "QMUP" if all is in order.
 - `svcdown` and `svcup` will respectively shutdown and start MySQL and Tomcat together.

 Some scripts we don't need at this stage, so we just don't have them under ww/usr:

 - `upgrade` - upgrades the system (eg applies database schema changes).
-WombatDialer does this automatically if it detects an outdated database.
+QueueMetrics does this automatically if it detects an outdated database.
 - `lifecycle [STATE]` - notifies a central server about the life-cycle of the current app
 - `pushstats [JSON]` - pushes a JSON blob